astropy/astroquery/docs/esasky/esasky.rst

     ...     # some code to apply on table

-As mentioned earlier, :meth:`astroquery.esasky.ESASkyClass.query_object_maps` works extremely similar.
-It will return all maps that contain the chosen object or coordinate.
+As mentioned earlier, :meth:`astroquery.esasky.ESASkyClass.query_object_maps` and :meth:`astroquery.esasky.ESASkyClass.query_object_spectra`
+works extremely similar.
+It will return all maps or spectra that contain the chosen object or coordinate.
 To execute the same command as above you write this:

 .. code-block:: python

     >>> result = ESASky.query_object_maps("M51", "all")
+    >>> result = ESASky.query_object_spectra("M51", "all")

 The parameters are interchangeable in the same way as in :meth:`~astroquery.esasky.ESASkyClass.query_object_catalogs`.

 Query a region
 --------------
 The region queries work in a similar way as query_object, except that you must choose a radius as well.
-There are two query region methods in this module :meth:`astroquery.esasky.ESASkyClass.query_region_catalogs` and :meth:`astroquery.esasky.ESASkyClass.query_region_maps`.
+There are three query region methods in this module :meth:`astroquery.esasky.ESASkyClass.query_region_catalogs`, :meth:`astroquery.esasky.ESASkyClass.query_region_maps`, and :meth:`astroquery.esasky.ESASkyClass.query_region_spectra`.
 The row_limit parameter can be set to choose the maximum number of row to be selected.
 If this parameter is not set, the method will return the first 10000 sources.
 You can set the parameter to -1, which will result in the maximum